 No documents, no sources, no evidence are published to support these statements.
 Nothing exists other than the facts that show that aluminum was used.

-It so happens that I have on a TEA tractor, an entiere hood cover completely made of aluminium, which is nothing original; but what is unique, I think, is that under the original paint now very worn, you can see in its middle the letters and numbers: BB3 ODQ, of a seize near eight milimeter high and large each, over which the Ferguson grey paint was applied in the factory.
+It so happens that I have on a TEA tractor, an entire hood cover completely made of aluminium, which is nothing original; but what is unique, I think, is that under the original paint now very worn, you can see in its middle the letters and numbers: BB3 ODQ, of a size near eight millimetres high and large each, over which the Ferguson grey paint was applied in the factory.

 This provides a serious indication that this is a reuse of an aluminium sheet, previously used for another purpose, with a marking unrelated to Ferguson.

 Do you have a specific clue to identify this code ?

 Knowing that the Standard Motor Company has manufactured fuselages parts for the Bristol Beaufighter heavy fighter plane in Coventry, could the code B.B 3 have anything to do with this aircraft?